rharshit82/cypress_test/README.md

 This is an example app used to showcase [Cypress.io](https://www.cypress.io/) testing.
 The application uses every API command in Cypress for demonstration purposes.
 Additionally this example app is configured to run tests in various CI platforms.
 The [tests](https://github.com/cypress-io/cypress-example-kitchensink/tree/master/cypress/e2e) are also heavily commented.
 For a full reference of our documentation, go to [docs.cypress.io](https://docs.cypress.io/).

-To see the kitchen sink application, visit [example.cypress.io](https://example.cypress.io/).
+To see the kitchen sink application,  [example.cypress.io](https://example.cypress.io/).

 [renovate-badge]: https://img.shields.io/badge/renovate-app-blue.svg
 [renovate-app]: https://renovateapp.com/